 To learn more, we urge you to contact an upper cervical chiropractor in your area.
-Because this subspecialty of chiropractic is only practiced by about 3,500 people, you may need to travel a little for your visit.
+This subspecialty of chiropractic is only practiced by about 3,500 people, so you may need to travel a little for your visit.
 But once you see the result, you will no doubt feel it is well worth it, just like the hundreds of patients in the case studies above.

-To find one of our preferred doctors in your area, use the search feature on this website.
+To find one of our preferred doctors in your area to see if you can get Meniere’s Disease relief, use the search feature on this website.
 You may find that a no-obligation consultation sets you on the path to better health and wellness.
 If you want to try and reduce your vertigo and regain your hearing without the needles or surgery, this may be your best opportunity.
 Upper cervical chiropractic is providing gentle and natural relief for patients around the world.